-Resizing a running warehouse does not impact queries that are already being processed by the warehouse; the additional servers, once fully provisioned, are only used for queued and new queries.
+Resizing a running warehouse does not impact queries that are already being processed by the warehouse; the additional compute resources, once fully provisioned, are only used for queued and new queries.

-Decreasing the size of a running warehouse removes servers from the warehouse.
-When the servers are removed, the cache associated with the servers is dropped, which can impact performance in the same way that suspending the warehouse can impact performance after it is resumed.
+Decreasing the size of a running warehouse removes compute resources from the warehouse.
+When the computer resources are removed, the cache associated with those resources is dropped, which can impact performance in the same way that suspending the warehouse can impact performance after it is resumed.

 Multi-cluster Warehouses Improve Concurrency¶

 Multi-cluster warehouses are designed specifically for handling queuing and performance issues related to large numbers of concurrent users and/or queries.
 In addition, multi-cluster warehouses can help automate this process if your number of users/queries tend to fluctuate.